LFriday13/geometry-toolbox/README.md

 ## Build

-Import the QT project file and build with kits
+Use QtCreator to open TestingPlot.pro and build with MinGW.